Remember your own childhood family road trips?

 You listened to your dad’s music and every time you saw a Volkswagon Beetle you hit your brother in the arm.
 Sometimes pretty hard.

 Well, your kids can have that same kind of fun on your next car journey!
-Here are some games (all a bit less violent than Punch Buggy) to teach your kids before a family road trip.
+Here are some games (most a bit less violent than Punch Buggy) to teach your kids before a family road trip.

 We’ve also got some tips from our Bub Hub forum members on how and when to play …